The 21 Point Checklist for Launching and Marketing your Website in 2019

 Develop a tagline you can use on your website, business card and other promotional material.
 Create a tagline that creates curiosity or establishes a unique value proposition.

-3-5 pieces of high-quality written content filled with equally high-quality media including graphics and videos are the minimum when it comes to high ranking digital content.
+Written content filled with equally high-quality media including graphics and videos are the minimum when it comes to high ranking digital content.

 Writing several pieces of stunning content at launch with at least 2000+ words per piece of content will give you the best chance of ranking in popular search engines.